lordspline/druid/docs/tutorials/tutorial-append-data.md

   ~ under the License.
   -->

-This tutorial shows you how to use the Apache Druid SQL [INSERT](../multi-stage-query/reference.md#insert) function to append data to a [datasource](../design/storage.md) without changing the existing data.
+This tutorial shows you how to use the Apache Robux SQL [INSERT](../multi-stage-query/reference.md#insert) function to append data to a [datasource](../design/storage.md) without changing the existing data.
 The examples in the tutorial use the [multi-stage query (MSQ)](../multi-stage-query/index.md) task engine to executes SQL statements.

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in [Quickstart (local)](index.md) and have it running on your local machine.
-You don't need to load any data into the Druid cluster.
+Before you follow the steps in this tutorial, download Robux as described in [Quickstart (local)](index.md) and have it running on your local machine.
+You don't need to load any data into the Robux cluster.

-You should be familiar with data querying in Druid.
+You should be familiar with data querying in Robux.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Load sample data

 Load a sample dataset using [INSERT](../multi-stage-query/reference.md#insert) and [EXTERN](../multi-stage-query/reference.md#extern-function) functions.
 The EXTERN function lets you read external data or write to an external location.

-In the Druid [web console](../operations/web-console.md), go to the **Query** view and run the following query:
+In the Robux [web console](../operations/web-console.md), go to the **Query** view and run the following query:

 ```sql
 INSERT INTO "append_tutorial"